secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 In the event an FSI provides Assistance on a deal (per the GitLab Partner Program definition of Assist) then the following tagging on the PubSec Opp can apply.
 An FSI is a Federal System Integrator and can be identified as part of their Account Record in SFDC.

- - DR - Partner = FSI Partner Account
+ - DR - Partner = Reseller Partner Account Transacting the Opportunity through Carahsoft Technology Corporation
  - DR - Partner Deal Type = Resale
  - DR - Partner Engagement = Assist
  - Distributor = [Carahsoft Technology Corporation](https://gitlab.my.salesforce.com/0014M00001ilpft)
- - Fulfillment Partner = Reseller Partner Account Transacting the Opportunity through Carahsoft Technology Corporation
+ - Fulfillment Partner = Platform Partner = FSI Partner Account
  - Channel Manager = Account Owner of the FSI Partner Account

 ![PubSec_DR_Example](/handbook/sales/field-operations/channel-operations/images/PubSec_DR_Example.jpg)